-You're probably familiar with the parties having a role in the transaction.
-The real estate agent is the most recognizable person in the transaction.
-Then, the lender provides the money necessary to finance the exchange.
-And the title company makes sure that all areas of the exchange are completed and that the title is clear to pass from the seller to the buyer.
+Most people are familiar with the parties taking part in the transaction.
+The most familiar face in the exchange is the real estate agent.
+Next, the bank provides the money needed to finance the transaction.
+And ensuring all requirements of the transaction are completed and that a clear title passes from the seller to the buyer is the title company.

-To determine an accurate status of the property, it's our duty to first conduct a thorough inspection.
-We must actually view features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are present and are in the shape a reasonable person would expect them to be.
-To make sure the stated square footage has not been misrepresented and document the layout of the home, the inspection often includes creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the house.
+To determine the true status of the property, it's our responsibility to first complete a thorough inspection.
+We must physically see features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are present and are in the condition a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.

-This is where we use information on local building costs, the cost of labor and other factors to calculate how much it would cost to construct a property similar to the one being appraised.
-This estimate often sets the maximum on what a property would sell for.
-It's also the least used method.
+Here, we pull information on local building costs, the cost of labor and other factors to calculate how much it would cost to build a property comparable to the one being appraised.
+This value often sets the upper limit on what a property would sell for.
+The cost approach is also the least used predictor of value.

-Appraisers get to know the subdivisions in which they appraise.
-They thoroughly understand the value of particular features to the residents of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject being appraised.
-Using knowledge of the value of certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Appraisers become very familiar with the neighborhoods in which they appraise.
+They thoroughly understand the value of particular features to the homeowners of that area.
+Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the subject in question.
+By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

-After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Daniel Todd Appraisal Services, LLC, we are experts in knowing the worth of real estate features in Bloomington and Monroe County neighborhoods.
-This approach to value is commonly awarded the most importance when an appraisal is for a real estate purchase.
+Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to valuing features of homes in Bloomington and Monroe, Daniel Todd Appraisal Services, LLC can't be beat.
+The sales comparison approach to value is usually awarded the most importance when an appraisal is for a real estate purchase.